-To minimize contamination during use, products must be handled in a manner that will protect them from contamination.
+To minimize contamination during use, products must be handled properly.
 These procedures include the following:

 - Wash hands, making sure to use good hand washing technique. - Unpack and handle products in a manner consistent with preservation of optimal cleanliness. - Properly store all products